 How did you hear about 42?

-I had a friend that was talking about these bootcamps in San Francisco that are really popular, so I searched online for bootcamps in this area and 42 came up.
+I had a friend that was talking about these boot camps in San Francisco that are really popular.
+So I searched online for boot camps in this area and 42 came up.
 In the documentation, it said it was free so I decided to try it out.
 I did the online exams and got in.
-I was living in Cupertino at the time so it was really nearby.
+At the time I was living in Cupertino so it was really nearby.